Passivhaus

 Ventilation Knowledge

 Heat Recovery Ventilation systems are designed to run continuously, virtually silently, providing clean fresh air throughout the building.
-At CVC Ltd our BPEC-qualified technicians understand the importance of a well-designed MVHR system, as it provides the air that your family breathes.
+At CVC Systems our BPEC-qualified technicians understand the importance of a well-designed MVHR system, as it provides the air that your family breathes.
 We recognise that ventilation is one of the first aspects that need to be considered when designing your new build.